Sciatica Treatment in Grand Rapids

 *Strengthening to improve endurance and coordination of specific core muscles.
 These include your diaphragm, deep abdominals, pelvic floor, low back, glutes and other hip muscles.

-Each appointment for sciatica is private, with the same PT and upto 55 minutes in length.
+Each appointment for sciatica is private, with your back pain specialist physical therapist and upto 55 minutes in length.
 This allows for comprehensive treatment at each visit.

 We’ve found, through many years of helping people overcome sciatica, that our approach will alleviate your pain.
 We commonly work with people who saw other providers and tell us that they were left alone to do exercises.
-That’s not how we take care of you here at Purple Mountain PT.
-We opened Purple Mountain PT so that Grand Rapids has a great place to receive treatment for low back pain and sciatica.
+That’s not how we care for you here at Purple Mountain PT.
+Purple Mountain Physical Therapy was founded on a mission to elevate physical therapy care for pelvic health, spine and TMJ conditions so that Grand Rapids has a great place to receive treatment.
 To learn more about our PT call 616.516.4334 or contact us here.

 Hang in there if you have sciatica!
-You can experience relief from the sciatica treatments we provide at our clinic in Grand Rapids.
+You can experience relief with the personalized sciatica treatments we provide at our clinic in Grand Rapids.

-We are doctors of physical therapy who specialize in helping people resolve chronic lower back pain and sciatica.
-Our patients tell us that our therapy has been the best thing that has happened for them.
+We are licensed physical therapists who specialize in helping people resolve chronic lower back pain, sciatica, pelvic pain, pelvic floor dysfunction, neck pain, headaches and TMJ pain.
+Our patients tell us that our therapy has improved their quality of life.
 Recently, a patient who used to have sciatica left us a voicemail from an airport because she was so thrilled to have been able to walk long distances at a trade show and also through an airport without her sciatica!
 We love to receive those voicemails and we know that you can experience similar results.

-Purple Mountain Physical Therapy is a specialty spine, pelvic health & TM joint disorder clinic located in Grand Rapids, Michigan.
-Our doctors of physical therapy fully specialize in treating chronic neck and low back pain, including sciatica.
+Purple Mountain Physical Therapy is the Community Votes Award Winning Best PT Clinic in Grand Rapids.
+We are a specialty spine, hip, pelvic health & TM joint disorder clinic.
+Our physical therapists use a holistic approach to treat chronic neck and low back pain, including sciatica.
 Our treatment for sciatica occurs at our clinic in Grand Rapids, or via telehealth.
 Your visits are comprehensive, individualized to your needs and healing.
 Often, we are the first clinic that has been able to provide meaningful pain relief for our patients.
 If you are interested in learning more call us at 616.516.4334or fill out this online inquiry and we will be in touch.
-We offer in person treatment at our clinic or telehealth visits.
 We consider this work an honor and we are here to get you results.
 We promise to give you our best!
-If you would like to read more about our methods to help pelvic pain, this article gives nice information.

 Peace,